Peng-Protocol/Dexhune-SS/SS/Specifications/ShockSpace.md

 The minimum leverage is 2.

-Each long is settled as;
+Both longs and shorts get credited as;

 `Initial Margin * leverage = Leverage amount`

-`Initial Loan` is;
+`Initial Loan` for longs is;

-Leverage amount * entry price
+Leverage amount / entry price

-Initial loan is the `STABLE` equivalent of the leveraged amount, calculated at the entry price.
+Initial loan on longs is the `TOKEN-1` equivalent of the leveraged amount, calculated at the entry price.

-`Liquidation Price` is an estimate of when the position's total value will hit `0`.

-This is acquired as;
+`Liquidation Price` on longs is acquired as;

 ```
 (excess margin + taxed margin) / leverage amount = margin ratio